Working Time Regulations 1998: Weekly working time

 Regulations 4–5 set a default rule that workers may work no more than 48 hours per week and employers are required to do everything reasonable to ensure limits are not broken.

 There are however, numerous exceptions to the universal rule.
 It does not apply to some limited specific sectors.
 Moreover, "autonomous workers", which according to the UK's Health and Safety Executive, following European Union interpretation and case law, are defined as those with "total control" of both the duration and scheduling of work, are also excluded.
 Any individual can also voluntarily opt out of the maximum working week of 48 hours.

 ECJ case law has confirmed that statutory holiday will continue to accrue during career breaks or sabbaticals.

 Case law

-"It is impossible to establish universal uniformity of hours without inflicting very serious injury to workers."

 Cases listed below that are not between UK-based parties are decisions of the European Court of Justice that bind the UK in the operation of the Working Time Directive and consequently the Regulations.